 Limescale is a huge indicator that you have hard water in your home.
 If your shower heads, shower doors, faucets, tubs, drains etc. get a grody white film that can drive a person mad to clean off...you've got hard water.

 When you wash your face with hard water, the scum you see on your shower doors is also left on your skin.
-When that scum mixes with your skincare products it clogs your pores by increasing sebum production and causes sebum to become hard and waxy (pore-strip users, you know what I'm talkin' about).
+When that scum mixes with your skincare products it clogs your pores by increasing sebum production and causes sebum to become hard and waxy which makes hard water cause acne.

-The high mineral content in hard water essentially prevents your products from working and can cause changes to the pH of your skin, causing it to become more acidic which then leads to breakouts.
+The high mineral content in hard water essentially prevents your products from working and can cause changes to the pH of your skin, causing it to become more acidic which then leads to hard water cause acne.

 #2: Chlorine and Chloramines